CausticD/crontab-ui/README.md

     - If any jobs use logrotate, then an extra job is (behind the scenes) added to call logrotate hourly.
 (Not shown in the UI.)
     - Output from logrotate is output to a log, but not appended.
 No UI access to this file.

+- IMPROVED: More control over logging.
+    - You can now choose what output from the command gets logged, either none, stdout, stderr or both.
+    - All output from a job goes to one log file and is appended.
+    - Each line of that file starts with a timestamp.

 My Changes:

 - When autosave is enabled, don't show the Save and Load buttons in the UI.
 When this mode is on, it seems a little pointless and rather confusing to show them.
 (THIS HAS ISSUES.
 I am rethinking this change.)